qelez/qelez/README.md

 - [C#](https://learn.microsoft.com/pt-br/dotnet/csharp/): C# was the first language I studied, and for a long time, it was my main language.
 I created cheats in CS:GO-type games, among other things.
 I have a total of 7 years of experience with C#, but because I used this language a lot, it became repetitive, boring and tiresome for me.
 So, lately, I haven't coded C#.

-- [Lua](https://www.lua.org/docs.html): Lua & LuaU are the languages I have used most recently, mainly for creating scripts for Roblox and cheats for Gamesense.
+- [Lua](https://www.lua.org/docs.html): Lua & LuaU are the languages I have used most recently, mainly for creating scripts for Roblox and scripts for Gamesense.
 I have a total of 4 years of experience with Lua/Luau.
 During this time, I developed paid scripts as well as various scripts for different purposes.
 Lua was a language I really enjoyed learning because I found its possibilities and ease of use very interesting.

 - [Python](https://www.python.org/about/gettingstarted/): I used Python to facilitate my projects in C# in certain situations, like dump and other related things.